 y = the periodic yield to maturity or required yield

 M = maturity value (in $)

-P = market price of bond
+PV = market price of bond (in $)

 To calculate the Macaulay duration, we then divide the sum of the present values of these cash flows by the current bond price (which we are assuming is $1,000):

-Company XYZ Macaulay duration = $5,329.48 / $1,000 = 5.33
+Macaulay duration = $5,329.48 / $1,000 = 5.33

 By multiplying a bond's duration by the change, the investor can estimate the percentage price change for the bond.
-For example, consider the Company XYZ bonds with a duration of 5.53 years.
-If for whatever reason market yields increased by 20 basis points (0.20%), the approximate percentage change in the XYZ bond's price would be:
+For example, consider the Company XYZ bonds with a duration of 5.33 years.
+If market yields increased by 20 basis points (0.20%), the approximate percentage change in the XYZ bond's price would be:

 Coupon: The higher a bond's coupon, the more income it produces early on and thus the shorter its duration.
 The lower the coupon, the longer the duration (and volatility).
 Zero-coupon bonds, which have only one cash flow, have durations equal to their maturities.

 Maturity: The longer a bond's maturity, the greater its duration (and volatility).
 Duration changes every time a bond makes a coupon payment.
 Over time, it shortens as the bond nears maturity.

 Yield to Maturity: The higher a bond's yield to maturity, the shorter its duration because the present value of the distant cash flows (which have the heaviest weighting) become overshadowed by the value of the nearer payments.